Embracing a Vibrant Future

 To bring the project to life, several initial steps were taken.
 A formal organization was created; a 501(c)(3) designation was obtained; a Board of Directors was formed; legal and organizational structures were created for the Urban Education Alliance; and an architectural firm was retained to design a facility that forms the core of a 5-garden educational complex.

 The location for Venture center was chosen in an area with a concentration of elementary schools that are in close proximity to major scientific, educational and economic institutions.
 Working under the direction of Saint Louis University, the four elementary schools comprising the newly formed Alliance include:

 - Saint Margaret of Scotland

-The Green House Venture is truly a unique addition to the education landscape of Saint Louis, one that will bring significant focus to critical health and education issues that that must be addressed to ensure the future vitality of the region.
+The Green House Venture is truly a unique addition to the education landscape of St. Louis, one that will bring critical focus to essential health and education issues that that must be addressed to ensure the future vitality of the region.